BUILDING PROJECT 2026

 Along the way we’ve been grateful for your generous support for all the fundraising initiatives.
 We’ve enjoyed talks by Tom Coward and Tim Baker, concerts by Margaret Watson, Slinfold Concert Band and Michael Heighway, Medieval Banquets, Casino evenings, Garden Parties and many other events.
 It’s been a real community effort and we don’t take your support for granted.

-The faculty permission has been granted by the Diocese and work is due to begin in April 2026.
+The faculty permission has been granted by the Diocese and work begins in April 2026.
 We’ll try and share progress with you here and on our facebook page.

 Our Church Architect, Jonathan Cerowski is leading the design element of our project.
 Jonathan is a specialist heritage architect who trained under Ptolemy Dean.
 He is accredited with the RIBA (Royal Institute of British Architects) at SCA (Specialist Conservation Architect) level, as well as with the AABC (Architects Accredited in Building Conservation).
 He is also a full member of EASA (the Ecclesiastical Architects and Surveyors Association) which is the professional body focussing on works to church buildings.
 He sits on the Church of England’s DAC (Diocesan Advisory Committee) for Chichester, and is a Specialist Advisor to the National Trust